preeyanka09/My-Learnings/Project7/VPC-Main/README.md

 ## 🔧 Implementation
 ### Step 1: Create a custom VPC to host the entire infrastructure with proper network isolation.
+- VPC Endpoint: None

 ### Step 2: Create a Launch Template defining EC2 instance configurations such as AMI, instance type, key pair, and security groups
 - Security Group configuration:
   - SSH from anywhere
+  - HTTP from anywhere
-  - TCP: Port 8000 from anywhere
+  - TCP: Port 8000 from SG-LB

 ### Step 3: Configure an Auto Scaling Group within the VPC to automatically manage and scale EC2 instances across multiple Availability Zones.
 - The EC2 instances must be in private subnet (us-east-1, us-east-2)